“As an instructor, I feel as if we learn from this student as much as he learns from us.”

-During the beginning of this semester (Spring 2018), it was proposed that Karen's hours might be cut due to conflictions in scheduling with non-disabled student workers to supervise Karen.
-The student workers came up with a compromise so that Karen could keep working her hours during the week.
-They approached the Senior Lecturer of the Kinesiology department, who also directs the Body Shop, and told her that they love working with Karen and would be willing to help keep her working her hours.
+During the beginning of the semester, it was proposed that Karen's hours at The Body Shop might be cut due to conflicts in scheduling with non-disabled student workers to supervise Karen.
+The student workers came up with a solution, and approached their supervisor to tell her that they love working with Karen and would be willing to compromise so Karen could keep her hours.
 The director of the Body Shop was moved, not only by the students' advocacy for Karen, but with Karen's positive impact on the student workers.
-Karen will be leaving the MAICEI program after the Spring 2018 semester.
-She plans on working part-time in a fitness gym and is considering joining the family business, Diamond Match German Shepherds, to help train service dogs.
-Her beaming smile light up the campus wherever she is on campus and has won her many friends.
-She will be dearly missed by everyone who has had the pleasure of meeting Karen.
+When Karen leaves the MAICEI program, she plans on using the skills and knowledge gained through her time in the MAICEI program to work at a fitness center in the community.

 “My dad attended UMass when he was younger.
 I’ve always wanted to follow in his footsteps.
 Thanks to the MAICEI program, my dream of attending UMass like my dad has finally come true!”